91fabbai91/OctoPrint-Klipper-mjpg-Dockerfile/README.md

 # OctoPrint-Klipper-mjpg-Dockerfile
-A Dockerfile for running OctoPrint Klipper and mjpg in a single container.
+A Dockerfile for running OctoPrint and Klipper in a single container.

-My initial goal was to run these across different containers, but I couldn't get the Docker permissions to play nicely.
+I run this on a Raspberry Pi 4 with 8G of RAM and an external SSD with my Creality CR-10S Pro.
+For the Display delivered with the printer I need a forked version of klipper (https://github.com/Desuuuu/klipper) This is used in the Dockerfile.
+So If you want to use plain klipper.
+Go to the repo, where this is forked from.

 This is very much written for what I needed, so you'll likely need to hack this up for your setup.
 I've been using it for a little while now and it's going well.